ismaild/ismaild.github.io/source/_posts/2013-09-04-setup-a-docker-container-with-mongodb.markdown

 { "_id" : ObjectId("5227058d112c68baaa3b94d9"), "title" : "Hello MongoDB in Docker" }
 >
 {% endcodeblock %}

+*Update*: Stop the container and restart it since we do not want to commit with the test data.

+{% codeblock lang:bash %}
+dock@saas:~$ sudo docker stop a1f0680f8458
+dock@saas:~$ sudo docker run -d -p 27017 codiez/mongodb /usr/bin/mongod --smallfiles
+{% endcodeblock %}

 One final commit to save the command and port mapping.
 Also notice you do not have to enter in the entire container id when running commands, just the first few characters.